emperorofmars/stf_documentation/src/index.md

 ## Advantages
 * **Artist Friendly:**\
-	Artists don't have to fiddle with unnecessary import & export settings.
+	Import & export is quick and you don't have to fiddle with unnecessary import & export settings.
 	[All information in STF and it's core-modules is normalized and doesn't require any knowledge about the file by the user.]{.stf-info-box}

-* **Interchange:**\
+* **Versatile:**\
 	STF stores original information as well as baked results.
-	[*I.e. STF contains the original topology of meshes, including n-gons, as well as the triangulation.*\
+	[*I.e. STF contains the original topology of meshes, including n-gons, but also the triangulation.*\
-	This allows for STF files to be used for further editing and for import into game-engine editors.]{.stf-info-box}
+	This allows for STF files to be used for further editing **and** for import into game-engine editors.\

-* **User Experience:**\
-	The way STF files are structured allows for quick import & export times.
-	[File-sizes are similar or even lower compared to other formats.]{.stf-info-box}
+	Despite that, file-sizes are similar or even lower compared to other formats.]{.stf-info-box}

-* **Ease of Development:**\
+* **Easy to Develop:**\
 	STF's modular nature enables high encapsulation in the source-code and easy collaboration in the development of STF implementations.
 	[A functioning implementation that handles some core resource-types can be usually developed in a day or two.\
 	Third parties can easily develop and distribute custom (perhaps application specific) modules.]{.stf-info-box}